The Book of Mormon (musical): Act I

-At an LDS Church Missionary Training Center, devout missionary-to-be Elder Kevin Price leads his classmates in a demonstration of the door-to-door method to convert people to The Church of Jesus Christ of Latter-Day Saints ("Hello!").
+At a Missionary Training Center of the Church of Jesus Christ of Latter-day Saints, devout missionary-to-be Elder Kevin Price leads his classmates in a demonstration of the door-to-door method to convert people to The Church of Jesus Christ of Latter-Day Saints ("Hello!").
 Price believes if he prays enough, he will be sent to Orlando, Florida for his two-year mission.
-However, he and Elder Arnold Cunningham, an insecure, pop culture-obsessed, compulsive liar, find out that they will instead be sent to Uganda as a pair ("Two by Two").
+However, he and Elder Arnold Cunningham, an insecure, pop culture–obsessed compulsive liar, find out that they will instead be sent to Uganda as a pair ("Two by Two").
 Price is sure he is destined to do something incredible, while Cunningham is just happy to follow ("You and Me (But Mostly Me)").

 Upon arrival in northern Uganda, the two are robbed by soldiers of a local warlord, General Butt Fucking Naked.
 They are welcomed to the village by Mafala Hatimbi, where a group of villagers share their daily reality of living in appalling conditions while being ruled by the General.
-To make their lives seem better, the villagers repeat a phrase that translates as "Fuck you, God!" ("Hasa Diga Eebowai").
+To help them feel better in times of trouble, the villagers repeat a phrase that translates as "Fuck you, God!" ("Hasa Diga Eebowai").

-Price and Cunningham are led to their living quarters by Nabulungi, Hatimbi's daughter.
+Price and Cunningham are led to their living quarters by Nabulungi, Mafala's daughter.
 They meet their fellow missionaries stationed in the area, who have been unable to convert anyone to the Church.
-Elder McKinley, the district leader, teaches Price and Cunningham thought suppression ("Turn It Off").
+Elder McKinley, the district leader, teaches Price and Cunningham to suppress upsetting ideas ("Turn It Off").
 By the time they go to bed that night, Price is riddled with anxiety, but Cunningham reassures him that he will succeed and that, as his companion, Cunningham will be by his side no matter what ("I Am Here for You").